Superstitions Greeks Still Believe In

 - by XpatAthens

-The Greeks are known for their superstitions and many of which have regional origins.
-Here is a list assortment of interesting Greek superstitions, customs and traditions:
+Greeks are known for their many superstitions, some of which have regional origins.
+Here is an assortment of superstitions (or customs) that are still prevalent in the lives of many local Greeks.

-The evil eye, the most talked-about Greek superstition, can strike a person at any given moment.
-There has probably been an occasion when you were dressed-up, and minutes after someone complimented you about your looks, you spilled coffee all over your outfit.
+The evil eye is perhaps the most talked-about Greek superstition, can strike a person at any given moment.
+There has probably been an occasion when you were all dressed-up, and minutes after someone complimented you about your looks, you spilled coffee all over your outfit.
 That's the evil eye.
 According to Greek tradition, there are a few different things you can do to keep away the evil eye.

 You can buy a blue eye-shaped charm and wear it on a necklace or bracelet.
 The color blue is thought to ward off the evil eye, but it's also commonly believed that blue-eyed people are prone to give the evil eye.
 So beware when a blue-eyed person pays you a compliment, as the compliment could end-up in disaster.